 Once this project is approved at 3209 W. Imperial Hwy, it will have a domino effect on the immediate area.

-It is not known when the item will come before the commission again, however, the postponed item was agendized as “non-public hearing” which doesn’t require residents within 500 feet of the project to be notified of the developer’s plans.
+The item is agendized as a “non-public hearing” which doesn’t require residents within 500 feet of the project to be notified of the developer’s plans.

 Inglewood Mayor James Butts was forced to pen a letter to residents explaining how bad a job the City was doing to keep residents informed on the project.
 As a direct result, Butts’ approval rating has dropped from 83% in 2014 to 53% in 2022.

-Councilwoman Dionne Faulk is the area representative who is struggling to maintain a liaison in her office.
-If you have any questions on the project you can reach out to her via email at dfaulk@cityofinglewood.org or at 310-412-8605 if someone picks up the phone.
+Councilwoman Dionne Faulk is the area representative who made no mention of the project or the planning commission meeting during the Jan.
+31 regular city council meeting.
+If you have any questions on the project you can reach out to her via email at [email protected] or at 310-412-8605 if someone picks up the phone.